51Degrees/ip-intelligence-java-examples/README.md

 ### Cloud (coming soon)

-Cloud examples will be added once the cloud service for IP Intelligence becomes available.
+Cloud examples will be added once the Cloud service for IP Intelligence becomes available.

 ### On-Premise